baomidou/mybatis-plus-doc/src/content/docs/en/guides/stream-query.md

     public void handleResult(ResultContext<? extends H2User> resultContext) {
         H2User h2User = resultContext.getResultObject();
         System.out.println("Currently processing record " + (++count) + ": " + h2User);
-        // Perform your business logic here, such as task distribution }
+        // Perform your business logic here, such as distributing tasks }
 });

-// Fetch all records from the database for processing baseMapper.selectList(Wrappers.emptyWrapper(), new ResultHandler<H2User>() {
+// Retrieve all records from the database table for data processing baseMapper.selectList(Wrappers.emptyWrapper(), new ResultHandler<H2User>() {
     int count = 0;
     @Override
     public void handleResult(ResultContext<? extends H2User> resultContext) {
         H2User h2User = resultContext.getResultObject();
         System.out.println("Currently processing record " + (++count) + ": " + h2User);
-        // Perform your business logic here, such as task distribution }
+        // Perform your business logic here, such as distributing tasks }
 });
 ```

-In the above example, we created a `Page` object to specify pagination parameters, then called the `selectList` method and passed a `ResultHandler` to process each record.
-In the `handleResult` method of `ResultHandler`, we can retrieve the currently processed record and perform corresponding business logic.
-The counter `count` allows us to track the number of records processed.
+In the examples above, we create a `Page` object to specify pagination parameters, then call the `selectList` method and pass in a `ResultHandler` to process each record.
+Inside the `handleResult` method of the `ResultHandler`, we can access the currently processed record and perform corresponding business logic.
+Using the `count` variable, we can track which record number is currently being processed.